 Rekhi founded Excelan, a pioneering computer networking company and one of the first to commercially develop the TCP/IP protocol.
 In 1989 Excelan merged with Novell, where Rekhi served as executive vice president, chief technology officer and a member of the board of directors.

 Born in Pakistan, Rekhi emigrated to the US from India.
 He has long had close ties to Michigan Tech.
 Graduating in 1969 with a master's degree in electrical engineering, he has served on the President's International Advisory Board.
-He received an honorary doctorate in business and engineering from Tech and the Board of Control Silver Medal for outstanding service to the University.
+He received an honorary doctorate in business and engineering from Tech and the Board of Trustees Silver Medal for outstanding service to the University.

 Rekhi and his wife, Ann, contributed $5 million toward building Michigan Tech's computer science building next to Fisher Hall.
 It bears their name, the Kanwal and Ann Rekhi Computer Science Hall.